 You can find timber rattlesnakes throughout Missouri, apart from Worth, Gentry, and Harrison counties.
 And along the border with Kansas, you may spot some western massasaugas.
 There’s also an isolated population north of Columbia.

 Unfortunately, the western massasauga isn’t as common as it once was.
-You’ll struggle to find any.
 The same applies to pygmy rattlesnakes.
 Missouri is the furthest north that you’ll find them, around Springfield and Mark Twain National Forest.

 The only venomous rattlesnakes in Montana—and the only venomous snakes here, period—are prairie rattlesnakes.
 This species is common throughout the Midwest, and its range spans from Canada to Mexico.